jbroughton0429/image_parser/packer/README.md

     $ packer build packer_devops-amazon.json
     ```
     *Note - You can run these two images simultaneously via GNU Screen*
 4. When the images have completed building, they will output an AMI ID at the end.
-This ID is referenced in the Core README.
-However, if you skipped this README and jumped straight to this directory:

-5. Edit Terraform Files and input your AMI ID for the specific image
-    ```sh
-    $ vim ../terraform/devops/main.tf
-    # Search 'ami' & replace with the 'Console' that was an output from Packer
-    $ vim ../terraform/platform.main.tf
-    # Search 'ami' and replace with the 'Database' AMI that was an output from Packer
-    ```
+This ID is used automagically by Terraform to build your project

 # Further Information